chrisnoonan98675/site/xl-test/how-to/connect-xl-test-to-a-jenkins-job.markdown

 ## Step 5 View in XL Test

-After the build is complete, click **Test specifications** in the XL Test navigation menu to see the newly created specification.
+After the build is complete, navigate to the appropriate **Project** and its **Test specification** in  XL Test to view and analyze the test results.

 You can also configure XL Test to execute test specifications that build on Jenkins.